kexinj2018/CS_project/README.md

   Comments:

   - There're three major boosting methods: AdaBoost, Gradient Boosting, and XGBoost.
 I chose Gradient boost because it's most representative one compared to the other two.
 AdaBoost is considered to be a primative version of Gradient Boost; and I ran out of time to do XGBoost.
+  - Due to time constraints, I won't run both Gaussian SVM and linear SVM.
+  - Hyperparameter tuning: Due to time constraints, I won't tune hyperparameters in all models, and only tune that with the lowest validation error.
+For the rest of the models, I use the most commonly/popular/default used values for hyperparameter.

 - Data spliting:
   - Split the given training set according to 70/20/10 for training, validation and test sets.